 Statistics should be one of the most important aspects of any marketing strategy.
 On a basic level, they tell you what’s working and what’s not working for other brands and marketers or what is perceived to be less or more important for the future.
 But more importantly, they give you insights into user behavior, which is a key element in being successful online.

-Below are some shocking marketing statistics that should really make you think about how you build your strategy moving forward.
+We discussed this topic with the marketing wizards at UpSwell, and below you’ll find some of the facts we gathered from it.
+Here are some shocking marketing statistics that should really make you think about how you build your strategy moving forward.

 About 1 in 3 bloggers are moms.
 Tweet This!